Call4Cloud | MMP-C | Autopilot | Device Preparation

 When you need to troubleshoot this 0x81036502 error, as always the IME will show you the stuff you need.
 As shown below: Exitcode is defined as success but it actually failed according to detection result

-If you want to make sure this nice new Win32App will be installed during Autopilot, please don’t forget to add it to the required apps during ESP.
+If you want to ensure that this nice new Win32App is installed during Autopilot, please remember to add it to the required apps during ESP.
 When adding the custom-made Win32App or the built-in Microsoft 365 apps as required apps during ESP, you can be certain the device is ready to go when the user logs in!

 Changing the ESP